-Finally, we note that between 1995 and 2004 the $\beta$ -convergence is so strong that even the overall cross-sectional dispersion in productivity, wages, and capital per worker fell: Table 1 shows that the 90-10 dispersion in these variables is lower in 2004 than in 1995, indicating $\sigma$ -convergence.
-After 2004 the overall cross-sectional dispersion in these variables tended to increase.
-Indeed, in the presence of shocks, the dispersion in, for example, productivity can increase even if there is conditional convergence (see Barro and Sala-i-Martin (1991) for a discussion).
+Finally, we note that between 1995 and 2004 the β -convergence is so strong that even the cross-sectional dispersion in all variables fell: Table 1 shows that the dispersion is lower in 2004 than in 1995, indicating σ -convergence across prefectures.
+However, after 2004 the overall cross-sectional dispersion in wages, labor productivity, and capital per worker increased (while it continued to fall for TFP).
+In the presence of shocks, the dispersion in, for example, productivity can increase even if there is conditional convergence (see Barro and Sala-i-Martin (1991) for a discussion).